Theo Ubique is served by a eleven-member Board of Directors made up of neighborhood, civic and business leaders.

 Lorraine Dostal, Secretary

-Lorraine Dostal, served in Northwestern University’s Investment Department for 30 years, most recently in the position as cash manager, fixed income manager and coordinator of gifts of securities for Northwestern’s Endowment Fund.
+Lorraine Dostal retired from Northwestern University’s Investment Department in 2013, where she served for 30 years, most recently in the position as cash manager, fixed income manager and coordinator of gifts of securities for Northwestern’s Endowment Fund.
 She also has served on the Board of the Rogers Park Community Council, the Rogers Park Community Development Corporation and her condo association.
 She received an accounting and economics degree from the University of Illinois, MBA from Northwestern in finance and accounting, paralegal certificate from Roosevelt University and completing PhD courses in economics at Northwestern University.

 Dick Moran, Treasurer